Welcome to Learning about Forests (LEAF)

 What is LEAF?

-Learning about Forests is a learning programme that advocates outdoor learning and hands-on experiences, resulting in pupils gaining a deeper and more involved understanding of the natural world.
-The LEAF programme rests on the belief that children need to experience nature both for themselves and for society as a whole.
-With more than half the world's population living in urban areas, the need to connect with nature is even more important.
+LEAF is a learning programme that advocates outdoor learning and hands-on experiences, resulting in pupils gaining a deeper and more involved understanding of the natural world.

 No Forest Needed!